Which NFL stadiums will allow fans during AFC, NFC championships?

 Buffalo Bills at Kansas City Chiefs – Arrowhead Stadium

-- The Chiefs are expected to allow approximately16,000 fans to attend Sunday’s game.
+- The Chiefs are expected to allow approximately 17,000 fans to attend Sunday’s game.

 -